common-workflow-language/common-workflow-language/doc/cli-description-languages-comparison.md

 ## Summary

 ### Tool description
-CTD reflects the perspective of a tool author targetting the KNIME processing unit approach ("nodes"), whereas Galaxy reflects the perspective of a platform centered around non-developer users interacting with a graphical interface.
+CTD reflects the perspective of a tool author targeting the KNIME processing unit approach ("nodes"), whereas Galaxy reflects the perspective of a platform centered around non-developer users interacting with a graphical interface.

 ### Parameters description